 When you have some finalized edits you want to add to the Centroid repo (referred to as the upstream branch), submit a pull request.
 BUT FIRST:

-If any changes have been made to the upstream branch, fetch those before submitting your pull request.
+If any changes have been made to the upstream branch, fetch those before submitting your push request.
 You can do this two ways:

 On Github: navigate to the main repo on the Centroid page and click ‘Fetch Upstream’.
 Review the details about the commits made to the main repo, then click ‘fetch and merge’.
 If there are conflicts, GitHub will tell you to create a pull request to resolve conflicts